Association, Correlation, and Causation#

 We can also represent this information in a directed graph, as we did earlier:

-Note that this graph is a little imprecise: it isn’t really the year that causes the change in the other two variables, but rather the pandemic.
+Note that we’ve used “year” as a confounder here, but that’s a little imprecise: it isn’t really the year that causes the change in the other two variables, but rather the pandemic.

 The pandemic (as measured in this case by the year) affected the data in two ways: